The Best of Beautiful Canadian Castles

 8. Empress Hotel – Victoria, British Columbia

-Empress Hotel, Victoria, British Columbia
+Empress Hotel, Victoria, British Columbia - Castles in Canada

 The Empress Hotel was opened in 1908 to serve wealthy railway tourists.
 This Edwardian chateau-style hotel has, over time, hosted movie stars, kings and queens.
 Prince Edward of Wales waltzed in the Crystal Ballroom at dawn in 1919, an event of such importance in those times that the obituaries of old ladies, almost 50 years later, singled them out as ones who received special attention from the prince on that morning.
 The Empress Hotel is one of the top places to visit in Canada, if it is only to enjoy the classy English tea!
 This is one of the most famous attractions in Victoria City in British Columbia.